Sylius/Sylius/docs/book/products/catalog_promotions.rst

 .. tip::

-    Check this doc `Authorization </book/api/authorization>` if you are having trouble with login in.
+    Check this doc :doc:`Authorization </book/api/authorization>` if you are having trouble with login in.

 And let's call the POST endpoint to create very basic catalog promotion: